Facebook Ads KPIs

 ROAS is a sub-area of ROI (return on investment) and is generally determined on Facebook using the conversion value stored.

-The formula for the ROAS is as follows:
+The formula for the ROAS looks like this:

 The aim of a successful advertising campaign should be to achieve the highest possible ROAS.
 Among other things, this provides information about the effectiveness of the current advertising campaign.